What's an Apostille?

 An apostille is a certificate issued by a qualifying government official that completes the notarization process.
-They are most commonly used for the transfer of documents between countries that belong to the Hague Apostille Convention.
+They are most commonly used for the transfer of documents between countries that belong to The Hague Apostille Convention.
 This certification streamlines the otherwise burdensome authenticating process that needs to take place before foreign countries will accept documents.

 The most common example we run into is clients who need to open a bank account in a foreign country.
 Wyoming's Secretary provides the articles as a PDF.
 Further, your country's bank may not be familiar with our government's website.
 Due to these factors, they will often feel most comfortable when given apostilled Articles of Organization or Incorporation to verify the company is in good standing.
+If we're your Wyoming registered agent, then we are happy help you obtain apostilled copies of your Article, certificate of incumbency or other filings.

 Examples of documents that may require authentication for use abroad: